hugobaudchon/object-detection-project/README.md

 ## Common Issues

 1. Make sure that extraneous directories aren't being copied over to fill up the robot's storage (e.g. venvs)
+2. Make sure that the camera of the duckiebot is working, otherwise when running the code above you can get "Queue empty" message.